vankze34/ds_gym/README.md

 # ds_gym
-training place that is essential subject to be data scientist
+training place that is essential subject to be a data scientist